Lad4ibk/alx-pre_course/README.md

 This is the [link] (https://www.alxafrica.com) to ALX website.

-I'm getting better and better everyday
+I'm getting better and better